EduardYan/configuration-files/README.md

 ## Configurations Files ![logo-settings](./docs/img/logo.png)

-This are some files of configuration for work in Linux, include information and utils scripts to make works.
+This are some files of configuration for work in Linux, include information and utils scripts to make jobs.